You might already be at risk for breast cancer without knowing it

 - Breast pain or nipple pain.
 Any irregular pain in the nipples or your breasts in general are a possible sign of breast cancer.

 - Nipples turning inward.
 If your nipples suddenly retract for no apparent reason, it would be best to get them looked at by a doctor.

 - Redness, thickening or scaliness of the nipples or breast skin.
 Most abnormal changes to your breast can be a sign of breast cancer.
 If you feel any changes that you don't think are normal, get to a doctor as soon as possible.

 - Discharge.
 If you see a discharge from your nipple that's not breastmilk, it can also be a possible sign of breast cancer.

 - Lumps in the armpit.
 Sometimes, the cancer can spread beyond the breast and to the lymph nodes.
 If you have a lump under your armpit that you can't explain, it can be a sign of breast cancer.

-If you see any of these signs, it's always a good idea to go to your doctor so that they can conduct tests to know if you have breast cancer or not.
+If you see any of these signs, it's always a good idea to go to your doctor so that they can conduct tests.
 Early detection can greatly improve the success rate of treatments, so the sooner the cancer can be spotted, the better.